 Initially, monks passed down Buddhist ideas orally.
-After a while, they started to write sutras or the collection of aphorisms in the form of a manual.
+After a while, they started to write sutras or a collection of aphorisms in the form of a manual.
 The masters compiled texts in Indo-Aryan languages, such as Pali and Sanskrit.
 These languages belong to the Indo-European language family, rich in grammatical forms.
 In ancient and medieval India, Sanskrit became the lingua franca or bridge language for the transmission of Buddhist ideas.

 To transmit ideas, pilgrims had to overcome the language barrier.
 In other countries, usually people spoke different languages.
 For example, Chinese is a monosyllabic and uninflected language.
-Its script based on an ancient tradition.
+Its script is based on an ancient tradition.
 It is not quite suited for expressing abstract thought.

 Therefore, monks often had to learn languages, most commonly, Sanskrit.
 They also set a formidable task for themselves to produce new vocabulary.
 However, by interpreting the Buddhist texts, they further developed the concepts of Buddhism.

-In the manuscript, Avalokiteshvara, the bodhisattva of compassion, depicted sitting in the temple.
-His hands held in double vitarkamudra or the preach gesture to the female devotee who looks up at her savior.
+In the manuscript, Avalokiteshvara, the bodhisattva of compassion, is depicted sitting in the temple.
+His hands are held in double vitarkamudra or the preach gesture to the female devotee who looks up at her savior.
 In this scene, the psychological drama follows textual prescriptions on how devotees should gaze on the deity.
 The depiction of a stupa or reliquary evokes the Buddha essence or dhatu.
 It embodies the presence of both the Buddha relics and Buddha teachings.

 The production of images in Buddhist art began with the death of Shakyamuni.
-The cult of the Buddha presence was possible only in his absence.
+The cult of the Buddha’s presence was possible only in his absence.
 The Buddha himself did not appear in the early images.
-Nevertheless, early artists used a range of visual symbols to reveal the Buddha’s teachings.
-For example, they showed Buddha’s presence by a footprint, an empty seat, a parasol, or another sign.
+Nevertheless, early artists used a range of visual symbols to reveal Buddha’s teachings.
+For example, they showed Buddha’s presence with a footprint, an empty seat, a parasol, or another sign.
 These symbols were visual prompters for correct veneration.
 Still, there was no prohibition against depictions of the Buddha.

 Furthermore, Buddhists believed that the images are presentations not representations of the Buddha.
 Artworks were like living beings with the power to embody his presence.
 After a while, communities started to build stupas or reliquaries.
 There, they enshrined the Buddha’s remains.

 As a result, stupas became a powerful symbol of both Buddha’s death and continued presence in the world.
 From the third century BCE, large stupas rose as part of the monastic complexes.
-The sites like Bharhut and Sanchi in Madhya Pradesh are the most well known.
+The sites like Bharhut and Sanchi in Madhya Pradesh are the most well-known.

 The Great Stupa at Sanchi is also one of the oldest stone structures in India.
 The emperor Ashoka (reigned c.
 268–232 BCE) commissioned this stupa.
 Its nucleus was a simple hemispherical brick structure built over the relics of the Buddha.
 The stupa has the chhatri, a parasol-like structure.
 It symbolizes high rank, which was intended to honor and shelter the relics.

 The torana or ornamental gateway of this smaller stupa is dated to the first century CE.
 The reliefs are in the same style as those on the gateways of the Great Stupa.
 Architrave posts, or “false capitals”, are roughly square-shaped.
-They are at the junction between architrave and pillar, and between the architraves themselves.
+They are at the junction between the architrave and pillar, and between the architraves themselves.

 Building on the scriptures, artists further materialized Buddhist concepts in art.
 Almost all Buddhist temples have images.
 The earliest surviving Buddhist sculpture dates to roughly the third century BCE.
 The Buddha, bodhisattvas, minor divinities, and monks adorn the temples.

-For the community, making and seeing Buddhist images was the religious practice of immense value.
+For the community, making and seeing Buddhist images was a religious practice of immense value.
 The scripture promises tremendous rewards for the production and receipt of Buddhist images.
 Moreover, through images, a devotee could even attain nirvana.
 One of the texts tells us that “a person who makes an image of the Buddha will be reborn into a wealthy family with money and precious jewels.
 He will always be loved by his parents, siblings, and relatives”.

 King Udayana of Vatsa may have commissioned the first sculpture of the Buddha.
 He ruled in the region of present-day Allahabad, India.
 According to the story, the Buddha decides to visit his mother in heaven.
-Moved by the event, King Udayana grieves for his absence.
+Moved by the event, king Udayana grieves for his absence.

-Then, the King proclaims, “I want to produce an image of the Buddha to venerate and bequeath it to later generations.”
+Then, the king proclaims, “I want to produce an image of the Buddha to venerate and bequeath it to later generations.”
 Soon, the Buddha’s disciple helps to transport Udayana’s artisans to heaven to copy the Buddha’s form.
 When the Buddha comes out of heaven, the statue stands to greet him.
 Later, other kings produced a replica of this statue.
 The replica of a replica even ended up in Japan.

 Although Buddhism has its roots in Hinduism, it has no creator god to explain the origin of the universe.
 Buddhism also did not have a centrally organized hierarchy, headed by an authority.
 Instead of having a consistent orthodox doctrine, the community crystallized into a variety of schools that served as a vehicle of Buddhism.